Yasaswik1910/NumberPlateApp/README.md

-## 🚘 Automatic Number Plate Detection and Database Updation using IoT
+## 🚘Drone Based Automatic Number Plate Detection and Database Updation using IoT

 This project is a full-stack web application that detects vehicle number plates from uploaded CCTV/recorded videos and stores them in a database.
 It combines React, Node.js, Python, and SQLite for a seamless solution.